 The biggest complaint most people have with ribs is that they turn out dry and tough.
-The 3-2-1 method for smoking ribs nearly guarantees you tender, fall-off-the-bone ribs without a lot of extra effort.
-All you need to use this method is ao big sheet of aluminum foil.
+The 3-2-1 method (so named for the three sets of cooking times) for smoking ribs nearly guarantees tender, fall-off-the-bone ribs without a lot of extra effort.
+All you need to follow this method is a big sheet of aluminum foil and lots of time.
 Everything else follows the normal process of smoking ribs.

-If you know how to smoke pork ribs, then all you need to know about the 3-2-1 method is that you smoke as normal for 3 hours, followed by 2 hours cooking wrapped in foil, and finally, 1 more hour unwrapped.
+If you know how to smoke pork ribs, then all you need to know about the 3-2-1 method is that you smoke as normal for the first three hours, followed by two hours of cooking the ribs wrapped in foil, and finally, one more hour unwrapped.

 This gives the meat time to soak in smoke during the first three hours when most smoke is absorbed.
 During the wrapped period the ribs are steamed, making them more tender and loosening the meat from the bone.
 During the last hour, the ribs are exposed to the dry, smoky heat again to form a surface crust.

-- Place ribs, bone side down in smoker at 225 degrees F. (110 degrees C.) and cook for three hours
+- Place ribs bone-side down in smoker at 225 F (110 C) and cook for three hours.

-- Wrap ribs tightly in aluminum foil to form an airtight seal, return to smoker bone side up and smoke for 2 hours
+- Remove ribs from smoker and wrap tightly in aluminum foil to form an airtight seal.
+Return to the smoker bone-side up and smoke for two hours.

-- Unwrap ribs and return to smoker bone side down for 1 hour
+- Unwrap the ribs and return to the smoker bone-side down for one more hour.

-The 3-2-1- method can give you tender, fall-off-the-bone ribs.
-Most people think this is the pinnacle of smoked ribs.
+The 3-2-1 method can give you tender, fall-off-the-bone ribs, which most people think of as the pinnacle of smoked ribs.
 However, it probably won't win you any barbecue competitions.
-For many people a good rib as meat that holds the bone but doesn't stick to it.
+For many people, a good rib has meat that holds the bone but doesn't stick to it.
 In other words, the meat should pull away cleanly from the bone when you bite, but certainly not fall off.
-The wrapped cooking causes steaming and the steaming loosens the meat from the bones.
-Of course, not wrapping your ribs means you run the risk of dry and tough ribs.
+But if you don't plan on entering any barbecue cook-offs, follow this technique, as it is sure to please.